mhaig/ccppeqs/bit/bit.md

 Provide a sample 32-bit value and the expected 16-bit values.

-..
-Complete Part 1 and verify answer before completing the rest of the question.
+*Complete and verify answer before completing the rest of the question.*

 ### Part 2